 Please complete the general scholarship application form to apply for the Greg Adams Civic Scholarship.
 Full registration fees will be waived for two participants selected.
 Those selected will receive unique discount codes to use when completing registration.

 Discover Veterinary Science

-Explore various aspects of veterinary medicine and discover what veterinarians need to know to help sick animals.
-Learn about anatomy, bacteriology, parasitology, and surgery.
-Learn how to give an animal a physical examination.
-Learn from scientists and veterinarians studying how animal diseases are diagnosed, treated and prevented.
-Learn about an exciting career as a veterinarian.
+Students will explore various aspects of veterinary medicine and discover what veterinarians need to know to help sick animals.
+Students will learn about anatomy, bacteriology, parasitology, and surgery, as well as how to give an animal a physical examination.
+Students will study with scientists and veterinarians and learn how animal diseases are diagnosed, treated, and prevented.
+Discover the exciting career of a veterinarian!
 Taught by the University of Nebraska–Lincoln, School of Veterinary Medicine and Biomedical Sciences.

 Come and find out how scientists observe and forecast the weather as well as monitor the changing climate.
 During the week, campers will use instruments to make their own weather observations; learn how to forecast the weather; visit with National Weather Service forecasters; learn about the local weather and climate of Nebraska from tornadoes to blizzards; and, learn about storm preparedness.
 We will conduct experiments throughout the week inside the classroom as well as outdoors to demonstrate basic weather and climate processes.
 We will also explore weather and storm photography.
 Participants will get to meet actual scientists and learn more about weather and climate related careers.
 Spend the week with other students who enjoy weather and science just like you!
 Hosted and taught by the University of Nebraska-Lincoln, Earth and Atmospheric Sciences Department, Geography Program and the College of Arts and Sciences.